 It is relatively cheaper than ExpressVPN in Canada.
 For instance, its monthly pricing plan is available at the cost of only CA$15.37/mo, six months plan for CA$7.71/mo, and a yearly pricing plan for as low as CA$4.28/mo.
 PIA VPN supports 10 multi-logins, which is twice as much as ExpressVPN.

 It is one of the most expensive VPNs in the Canada.
-Its 1-year subscription costs CA$ 8.61/mo (US$ 6.67/mo) (Save 49% and get 3 extra months FREE with 12-month plan) in contrast to the lower price of PIA VPN.
+Its 1-year subscription costs CA$ 9.05/mo (US$ 6.67/mo) - Save up to 49% with exclusive 1-year plans + 3 months free in contrast to the lower price of PIA VPN.
 Similarly, its 6-months and monthly plan are available at CA$12.85 and CA$16.66 a month, both of which are more expensive than PIA VPN.
 In comparison, ExpressVPN also only offers 5 simultaneous connections.

 Between low prices and more simultaneous connections, it is very much clear who the winner of this round is.
 Though a low price isn’t always bad, but you should remember that low-cost VPN providers don’t need to provide the same amount of quality as a top-tier costly VPN provider.